G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/use-a-secure-token/configure-and-use-secure-token.md

 ### Generate links with a secure token in Python

 The script for creating temporary links with the IP-based access restriction.
-The files will be accessible only from a whitelisted IP address and only until the link expires.
+The files will be accessible only from an allowlisted IP address and only until the link expires.

 ```
 import base64